RiemannAI/theta/docs/theta.rst

 The stopping condition can be used with the ``theta.minimizer.SGD`` minimizer.
 The validation data is monitored and if a specific condition is achieved the optimization is stopped.
-You can implement your custom stopping condition by just extending the ``theta.minimizer.stopping`` abstract class.
+Custom stopping conditions can be implemented by extending the ``theta.minimizer.stopping`` abstract class.

 The current code contains the following stopping algorithms: